amathislab/dlc2action_annotation/README.md

 Welcome to the Annotation Workflow Tutorial section, your comprehensive guide to mastering the annotation process.
 Below is a breakdown of the standard workflow, designed to ensure a seamless experience:

-To add a list of chapters in a README file, you can use markdown syntax.
-Markdown is a lightweight markup language that allows you to format text, create lists, and add links in a simple and readable way.
-Here's how you can create a list of chapters using markdown:

 ## Table of Contents

 - [Setting up your environment](#Setting-up-your-environment)